tomasci/moony/plugins/msync/sync.md

 because all users will be authorized, ping plugin will receive requests with token; and sync plugin will subscribe to ping plugin events and update specific user data

+ping data will be saved to redis for 10 seconds if not updated - removed - client disconnected